edap/graphics-codex-course/README.md

 App: 01Cubes

-Notes: This project has [ofxPhyllotaxis](https://github.com/edap/ofxPhyllotaxis) has dependency.
+Notes: This project contains the app that was used as example for the  [ofxPhyllotaxis](https://github.com/edap/ofxPhyllotaxis) addon.
 ![cubes](img/cubes.png)

 ### Meshes